alex-ander-is/revenger/README.txt

 	$ ./startTemplate.sh

-16. Clone images into new "Free tier eligible" instances.
+16. Clone images into new "Free tier eligible" instances and run all of them.
 	The parameter defines the number of new instances.
 	Beware of vCPU limit.
 The default is 64 (32×2 CPU in case of t2/t3.micro) To request more vCPUs, visit http://aws.amazon.com/contact-us/ec2-request

 	$ ./cloneTemplates.sh 15

-17. List IP addresses of all online instances.
-	Beware, it takes time to bring the instance up.
-	Wait a minute before the collecting of IP addresses.

-	$ ./listInstancesIPs.sh

-	Fill the list of IP addresses to the 'fire.sh', see the script for details.

-18. Make the fire (for an hour) to the website defined as parameter
+17. Make the fire (for an hour) to the website defined as parameter

 	$ ./fire.sh https://tass.ru/